ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

 ```

+# Changelog
+- Newest on top
+- Follows Semantic Versioning; see: https://semver.org/
+- 6 most common recommended types of changes (see here: https://keepachangelog.com/en/1.0.0/): Added, Changed, Deprecated, Removed, Fixed, Security

+In short:
+Given a version number MAJOR.MINOR.PATCH, increment the:

+MAJOR version when you make incompatible API changes,
+MINOR version when you add functionality in a backwards compatible manner, and
+PATCH version when you make backwards compatible bug fixes.

+## 2019-12-29 - v0.2.0
+- Improved help menu, which is accessible via: `pdf2searchablepdf -h` or `pdf2searchablepdf -?` or `pdf2searchablepdf`
+- Added ability to set the OCR language; new usage: `pdf2searchablepdf <input.pdf> [lang]`

+## 2019-11-10 - v0.1.0
+- Initial release.
+It works!
+- Can only convert a pdf to a searchable pdf in English, which is tesseract's default setting.
+- Usage: `pdf2searchablepdf <input.pdf>`

+# KEYWORDS
+(to make this repo more "Googlable"):

-KEYWORDS: pdf 2 searchable pdf, pdftosearchablepdf, pdf to searchable pdf, make pdf searchable, perform ocr on pdf to make it searchable, extract text from pdf, pdf to text, how to make a PDF document searchable, how to make an unsearchable PDF document searchable, how to perform OCR (Optical Character Recognition) on a PDF image
+pdf 2 searchable pdf, pdftosearchablepdf, pdf to searchable pdf, make pdf searchable, perform ocr on pdf to make it searchable, extract text from pdf, pdf to text, how to make a PDF document searchable, how to make an unsearchable PDF document searchable, how to perform OCR (Optical Character Recognition) on a PDF image